2.1 Restoration of the Sacred Name

 It is for this reason that BIBLE REVELATIONS promote the wider tolerant stance of “acknowledging most of the other accepted forms”, without digressing from the importance of finding the correct form of the Sacred Name/s.
 The soundness of this tolerant stance can be substantiated by performing the following exercise:

 The following paragraphs below publish a list of the various transliterated forms that are commonly proclaimed for the Sacred Name/s.
 Read thru this list fast, almost casually or browsingly, without great concern for specific pronunciation – and LISTEN to your own voice.
 You will find that all these variations present one almost identical sound.
-It is also important to realise that, in any nation we find various sectors and dialects and when presenting these sectors with the pronunciation of even their own language, we will find great variations.
-The foundational Truth is, that a name represents a sound (and a meaning), and in the written language, this sound is represented by certain letters to secure that sound. regarding the Sacred Name/s – the only true foundation that we have for it, is the written Hebrew form.
-And to represent this in various languages, is where the problem rests – thus, in the Curse of the Tower of Babylon (Gen. 11).
+It is also important to realize that, in any nation, we find various sectors and dialects and when presenting these sectors with the pronunciation of even their own language, we will find great variations.
+The foundational Truth is, that a name represents a sound (and a meaning), and in the written language, this sound is represented by certain letters to secure that sound. regarding the Sacred Name/s – the only true foundation that we have for it is the written Hebrew form.
+And to represent this in various languages is where the problem rests – thus, in The Curse of the Tower of Babylon (Gen. 11).

 YHVH YHWH Yahweh Yahveh Yaveh Yaweh Jehova Jehovah Jahova Jahovah Yahova Yahovah Yahowah Jahowa Jahowah Yahavah Jahavah Yahowe Yahoweh Jahaveh Jahaweh Yahaveh Yahaweh Jahuweh Yahuweh Jahuwah Yahuwah Yahuah Yah Jah Yahu Yahoo Yaohu Jahu Yahvah Jahvah Jahve Jahveh Yahve Yahwe Yauhu Yawhu Iahu Iahou Iahoo Iahueh